 But the biggest bugbear of all is that bought items aren’t automatically removed from a wishlist.
 Have I missed something here?
 Is there a magic button somewhere?
 Who on earth wants to buy something from a wishlist, or have something bought for them, and then have to hunt through that same wishlist to manually remove the item from it?

-Subtle spam still gets through i.e. jerks kick-starting or promoting their own or their mates’ books.
+Subtle spam still gets through i.e.people kick-starting or promoting their own or their mates’ books.
 There are give-away signs (e.g. look at their other reviews if you’re suspicious) but why make the spammer’s jobs any easier by listing them all?